Want To Know What It Takes For A Woman To Join The Royal Marines?

 The rigorous training that Royal Marine recruits undergo at the Commando Training Centre Royal Marines (CTCRM) in Lympstone is widely recognised as some of the toughest and longest of its kind in the world and about 40% of attendees do not pass the course.

-It is understood, based on information in a Freedom of Information request, that there are about 15 to 20 women applying to join the Royal Marines at present, and fewer than five females form part of the current recruit intake.
+It is understood, based on information in a Freedom of Information request, that there are about 15 to 20 women applying to join the Royal Marines at present, and only one is part of the current recruit intake.

 For those of you who might be thinking of taking the plunge and seeing if you’ve got what it takes here are the answers to some of those questions you might not want to ask at the interview.